VISIT OUR ART STORE ▶

 Step 8: Bringing in the Gold Ink Sparkle

 At this point, the painting feels a little dark overall.
-To balance all the moody colors and add a touch of brightness, I pull out one of my favorite secret weapons: gold ink.
+To balance all the moody colors and add a touch of brightness, the artist pulls out one of their favorite secret weapons: gold ink.

-I squeeze a couple of drops onto my palette and grab my stylus.
-Using the fine tip, I dot shimmering gold across different areas of the painting.
+The artist squeezes a couple of drops onto the palette and grabs the stylus.
+Using the fine tip, the artist dots shimmering gold across different areas of the painting.

-I also allow some of the dots to trail off the edge of the paper.
+The artist also allows some of the dots to trail off the edge of the paper.
 This makes the marks feel less contained, as if they are spilling into space.

-For extra sparkle, I grab a small round plastic tool I used before and stamp gold circles inside my charcoal circles.
-It's a subtle touch, but it brightens things up.
+For extra sparkle, the artist grabs a small round plastic tool used earlier and stamps gold circles inside the charcoal circles.
+It’s a subtle touch, but it brightens things up.

 The combination of shimmering gold and velvety black is exactly what the painting needs.
-And just like that, my abstract mixed-media painting is complete!
+And just like that, the abstract mixed-media painting is complete!

 Add gold ink sparkle